mohit110704/mohit-rathore/README.md

 # mohit-rathore
-This is a my  first repo
+This is a my  first repo.